About me

 As you can (probably) tell, I don't really have good taste in user interface, but that's partly because I'm new to websites.
 Yet I do enjoy writing applications and stuff, and although I don't know much, I try my best to learn.

-During my free time in studying (which i also don't have much, unfortunately) I like to spend time into writing some random, small applications that solve some small hassals in real life:
+During my free time in studying (which I also don't have much, unfortunately) I like to spend time into writing some random, small applications that solve some small hassles in real life:

 If you're on a mouse, hold Shift while scrolling to scroll horizontally.